Skip to content

 Immune system health

-Vitamins (B1, B2, B3, C and D) and minerals (iron, phosphorus, calcium and magnesium) are essential for the body's proper functioning.4, 8, 9, 10, 13
+It contains vitamins (B1, B2, B3, C and D) as well as minerals (iron, phosphorus, calcium and magnesium), essential for the proper functioning of the body.4, 8, 9, 10, 13

 Maitake and blood sugar